tidy-survey-r/tidy-survey-book/DataCleaningScripts/RECS_2020_DataPrep.md

     )
 ```

-    ## select: renamed 3 variables (CDD30YR, HDD30YR, BTUWOOD) and dropped 689 variables

-    ## mutate: converted 'state_postal' from character to factor (0 new NA)

-    ##         converted 'state_name' from character to factor (0 new NA)

-    ##         new variable 'Region' (factor) with 4 unique values and 0% NA

-    ##         new variable 'Division' (factor) with 10 unique values and 0% NA

-    ##         new variable 'Urbanicity' (factor) with 3 unique values and 0% NA

-    ##         new variable 'HousingUnitType' (factor) with 5 unique values and 0% NA

-    ##         new variable 'YearMade' (ordered factor) with 9 unique values and 0% NA

-    ##         new variable 'SpaceHeatingUsed' (logical) with 2 unique values and 0% NA

-    ##         new variable 'HeatingBehavior' (factor) with 7 unique values and 0% NA

-    ##         new variable 'WinterTempDay' (double) with 38 unique values and 4% NA

-    ##         new variable 'WinterTempAway' (double) with 40 unique values and 4% NA

-    ##         new variable 'WinterTempNight' (double) with 42 unique values and 4% NA

-    ##         new variable 'ACUsed' (logical) with 2 unique values and 0% NA

-    ##         new variable 'ACBehavior' (factor) with 7 unique values and 0% NA

-    ##         new variable 'SummerTempDay' (double) with 42 unique values and 13% NA

-    ##         new variable 'SummerTempAway' (double) with 41 unique values and 13% NA

-    ##         new variable 'SummerTempNight' (double) with 40 unique values and 13% NA

-    ##         new variable 'ClimateRegion_BA' (factor) with 8 unique values and 0% NA

 ## Check derived variables for correct coding

 ``` r
 recs %>% count(Region, REGIONC)
 ```

-    ## count: now 4 rows and 3 columns, ungrouped

     ## # A tibble: 4 × 3
     ##   Region    REGIONC       n